Captain America: Brave New World: Home media

 Captain America: Brave New World was released for digital download on April 15, 2025, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on May 13.
 The home media releases include deleted scenes, a gag reel, and featurettes.
 The film was released on Disney+ on May 28.

+In the United Kingdom, Captain America: Brave New World debuted at No. 2 on the Official Film Chart for the week ending April 23, then moved to third place the following week.
+It later reached No. 1 for the week ending May 21, becoming the top-selling home entertainment release.

-Following its PVOD release, Captain America: Brave New World topped the Fandango at Home digital chart for the week ending April 20, which ranks titles based on revenue from premium digital rentals and sales.
+In the United States, following its PVOD release, Captain America: Brave New World topped the Fandango at Home digital chart for the week ending April 20, which ranks titles based on revenue from premium digital rentals and sales.
 It also secured the No. 2 position on Amazon Prime Video's digital charts on April 22.
 The film later ranked second on Fandango at Home's Top 10 titles for the week ending April 27, before moving to third place for the week ending May 4.

-In the United Kingdom, Captain America: Brave New World debuted at No. 2 on the Official Film Chart for the week ending April 23, then moved to third place the following week.
-It later reached No. 1 for the week ending May 21, becoming the top-selling home entertainment release.
-In the United States, the film debuted at No. 1 on the Circana VideoScan combined DVD and Blu-ray sales chart, as well as on the dedicated Blu-ray and 4K Ultra HD charts, for the week ended May 17.
+On physical media, Captain America: Brave New World debuted at No. 1 on the Circana VideoScan combined DVD and Blu-ray sales chart, as well as on the dedicated Blu-ray and 4K Ultra HD charts, for the week ended May 17.
 High-definition formats accounted for 71% of first-week sales, with 32% from regular Blu-ray and 39% from 4K Ultra HD editions.
 It moved to No. 2 on both the combined DVD and Blu-ray chart and the dedicated Blu-ray chart for the week ended May 31, after spending two weeks at No. 1, while remaining the top-selling title on the 4K Ultra HD chart.
-For 2025 year-to-date disc sales through August, Captain America: Brave New World ranked No. 3 on Circana's VideoScan chart.
+Through October 2025, Captain America: Brave New World ranked fifth in year-to-date disc sales on Circana's VideoScan chart.
+For the year, Captain America: Brave New World placed ninth on the Top Selling Titles on Disc (DVD and Blu-ray combined) of 2025, according to Circana VideoScan.
+It recorded a sales index of 37.24 relative to the year's top-selling title.
+Blu-ray formats accounted for 61% of total unit sales, including a 28% share from 4K Ultra HD.
+The film also ranked eighth on the Top Selling Blu-ray Discs of 2025 and twelfth on the Top Selling 4K Ultra HD Blu-rays of 2025.